Marion Hall Best: Personal life

 She was born Marion Esdail Burkitt on 13 April 1905 at Dubbo, New South Wales, fourth and youngest child of Edmond Henry Burkitt and Amy Theodora, née Hungerford.
 In 1927 she married Sydney dentist John Victor Hall Best in Darling Point, Sydney.
 Marion Hall Best’s daughter Deidre Hall Best also studied at the University of Sydney architecture school, graduating in 1955 and as Deidre Broughton, she provided much material for the Marion Hall Best collection held by the Sydney Living Museum.
 Marion Hall Best died on 26 June 1988 in Darling Point.

 Education

 Marion attended Frensham School in Mittagong NSW and initially trained and worked as a nurse.
 Holidays in Palm Beach NSW led to her first decorating project at her mother’s house Farleigh in 1929.
 During the 1920s and 30s Best studied painting with Thea Proctor and embroidery with June Scott Stevenson, moving indirectly into interior decoration.
-In 1938 Marion Hall Best enrolled in the first year Architecture course at The University of Sydney under the charismatic founding chair Professor Leslie Wilkinson.
+In 1938 Marion Hall Best enrolled in the first year Architecture course at The University of Sydney under its founding chair Professor Leslie Wilkinson.
 In 1939-1940 she completed a correspondence course in interior decorating based in New York.